gerald4/wow_achemy_website/content/home/talks_bis.md

 weight: 30

 title: 'Recent & Upcoming Talks'
-subtitle:
+subtitle: "In progress..."

 content:
   # Page type to display.
 E.g. post, event, publication...
-  page_type: event
+  page_type: talk
   # Choose how many pages you would like to display (0 = all pages)
-  count: 5
+  count: 0
   # Filter on criteria
   filters:
     author: ""